Ramachetan/CS-643-PA-2/README.md

 # CS643-AWS-ProgAssgn-2

-Introduction:
-This final programming assignment requires you to build an Apache Spark ML lib application that will train a machine learning model in parallel on a cluster of four slaves and one master.
-This guide explains how to set up the cluster, EC2 instances, and Docker images step by step.
-The parallel training methods are also detailed, as are the steps to run the prediction application on a single system without docker and on a single machine by downloading the docker image, instantiating a container, and running the container on a single machine.
-The source is available on GitHub, and the image is available on Docker Hub.
-This programming assignment's implementation makes use of Apache Spark and Hadoop.

 Step 1: Launch an instance
 You can launch a Linux instance using the AWS Management Console as described in the following procedure.